sisoje/testable-view-swiftui/README.md

 ### Tests

-We can test both pure SwiftUI and MVVM versions in the same way, no hacking, no third party libs, simple:
+We can test both pure SwiftUI and MVVM versions in the same way, no hacking, no third party libs.

+We receive body-evaluation index and the view itself from our 30-lines of code "framework" so we can test if the evaluations behave like we intended:
 ```
 func testContenModel() async throws {
     ViewinspectorHosting.shared.view = ContentModel()